Written by: Ankit Yadav

 His extraordinary innings at Antigua, laced with artistry and flair, showed his ability to dominate bowling attacks single-handedly.
 The West Indies secured a 3-1 series victory, with Lara’s contributions being celebrated as one of the greatest achievements in modern cricket.

-Conclusion: Sir Don Bradman Scored The Most Runs In A Single Test Series
+Conclusion: Sir Don Bradman Still Holds The Top Spot In Test Series Runs

 Leave a Comment